Evaluating Cognitive Web Accessibility

 - Use stylistic differences to highlight important content, but do so conservatively

 Break long pages into shorter sections with appropriate headings (use true and visually significant headings rather than simply big bold text).
 Very long pages may be divided into multiple, sequenced pages.
 Unordered, ordered, and definition lists provide a visual structuring and convey semantic meaning (e.g., an unordered list conveys a group of parallel items).
-Use shorter, multi-step forms for complex interactions, rather than lengthy, all-in-one forms.
+Use shorter, multi-step forms for complex interactions, rather than lengthy, complex forms.

 - Avoid background sounds

-Give the user control over playing audio content within the page, or at a minimum, give the user control to stop the background sounds.
+Give the user control over playing audio content within the page or, at a minimum, give the user control to stop the background sounds.

 Readability and Language

-- Use language that is as simple as is appropriate for the content
+- Use language that is as simple as is appropriate for the content and audience

 - Avoid tangential, extraneous, or non-relevant information